Honoring the housing economy’s next generation of leaders.

-13. I would like to nominate someone, but they will turn 41 before your publication date.
+14. I would like to nominate someone, but they will turn 41 before the announcement date.
 Can I still nominate that person?

-No. Nominations for anyone who does not meet the age requirement are discarded.
-We verify birth dates of finalists.
+Unfortunately, nominations for anyone who does not meet the age requirement are not included in the voting process.

-No. We don’t give status reports.
+We don’t provide status reports during the nomination or selection process.
 If we need any further information, we will contact you.
-Please be patient.

-No. Publicists often submit candidates, but they do not influence the judging.
+No. Publicists often submit candidates, but they do not influence the nomination process.